r-lib/actions/setup-tinytex/README.md

 - run: tlmgr --version
 ```

+If you want to select the CTAN mirror you can set the `CTAN_REPO` tinytex environment variable.

 # License

 The scripts and documentation in this project are released under the [MIT License](LICENSE)